SolarFramework/Sample-Mapping/README.md

 * <strong>Loop_Dekstop_B</strong>: A video sequence captured with a Hololens 1 within an open-space starting and finishing with the fiducial Marker B with a loop trajectory.
 A part of the trajectory is common to the `Loop_Desktop_A` trajectory to test map overlap detection and map fusion.

-Download the video sequences [loopDesktopA.zip](https://artifact.b-com.com/solar-generic-local/captures/hololens/bcomLab/loopDesktopA.zip) and [loopDesktopB.zip](https://artifact.b-com.com/solar-generic-local/captures/hololens/bcomLab/loopDesktopB.zip), and extract the `./loop_desktop_A` and `./loop_desktop_B` folders into the `./data` folder.
+Download the video sequences [loopDesktopA.zip](https://artifact.b-com.com/solar-generic-local/captures/hololens/bcomLab/loopDesktopA.zip) and [loopDesktopB.zip](https://artifact.b-com.com/solar-generic-local/captures/hololens/bcomLab/loopDesktopB.zip), and extract the `./loop_desktop_A` and `./loop_desktop_B` folders into the `./data/data_hololens` folder.

+Extract also the `fiducialMarkerA.yml`, `fiducialMarkerB.yml` and `hololens_calibration.yml` files into the `./data/data_hololens` folder.

 ### Maps